 The fire severely damaged the large two-story building which housed six separate units.
 There were no reports of any injuries.
 Businesses on the estate included a dry cleaner, steeplejack, and a plastics firm.

 Nottinghamshire Fire and Rescue Service station manager Tom Clark stated: “We can now conclude that the fire was an electrical fire caused by one of the manufacturing processes in the building.”
 “There were also a couple of gas cylinders involved and there was a kerosene tank of 400 litres which needed protecting in the next building,” a fire spokesman said.
+Although no one could predict this fire from happening, it could have been prevented if the appropriate electric checks were carried out.
+Businesses should regularly have all of their electrical appliances and outlets checked and can opt to Learn more about their electrics from their electrician.
+That way, they can spot any faults and call out an electrician immediately to resolve the issue.

 Many Cotgrave residents were out on the streets following the explosion, which sent a black smoke ring into the sky as smoke billowed from the buildings.
 Fire crews spent several hours tackling the inferno, which destroyed six units at the site.